atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/verify.md

     This is received from search response.

     Validity: 6 hrs

+    **displayCurrency array **Optional

+The alternative currency in which the fare and taxes amount needs to be displayed.
+The 3-letter currency code should be entered.
+Please refer to the "Highlights" section in fare search menu for further information.
 *   **requestSource **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

     The tag to identify which channel does this traffic come from.